How much can a penny buy?

 Do you remember when “penny candy” actually cost a penny?
 What does a penny buy these days?
 Not much.
 The government can’t even make a penny for a penny anymore.
 According to the U.S. Mint, it now costs 1.5 cents to produce one.

 And what about your smartphone?
-Using the same 10 cents per kWh price, you can fully charge your iPhone more than 18 times for a penny.
+Using an average 10 cents per kWh, you can fully charge your iPhone more than 18 times for a penny.
 That means you can charge it once every day of the year for about 20 cents total.

 How much electricity does the US use in a year?